SFI Frontiers for the Future Programme

 **The weighting of the review scores will mean that there is decreased emphasis on the impact criterion for SFI Frontiers for the Future Programme Projects compared to Awards.

-Lead Applicants on Frontiers for the Future proposals must submit a pre-proposal to SFI through their host institution Research Office before the deadline of 28th March 2019 at 13:00 Dublin Local Time.
+Lead Applicants on SFI Frontiers for the Future Project proposals must submit a proposal to SFI through their host institution Research Office before the deadline of 14th April 2023 at 13:00 Dublin Local Time.

 - SFI Frontiers for the Future Programme Call Document (PDF)

-- SFI Frontiers for the Future Pre-Proposal Handbook (PDF)
+- SFI Frontiers for the Future Programme Call Document (Word)

-- SFI Frontiers for the Future FAQ (PDF)
+- SFI Frontiers for the Future Collaborator CV Template

 SFI reserves the right to make amendments to the documents if required.
 Please ensure to refer to the most recent version of the programme documentation.
 Research Offices will be contacted in the event of any updates to the call document.